Melanie-J-Baker/nextjs-dashboard/README.md

 ## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+An invoicing dashboard built using Next.js following a tutorial on the Next.js offical website.
+For more information, see the [course curriculum](https://nextjs.org/learn).

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+Try it out here: nextjs-dashboard-7ie5d6kq1-melanie-j-bakers-projects.vercel.app